 The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
-In this case there will be not less than $\frac{1}{2}$ in. from the upper edge of the clasp to the top of the Ribbon having the largest number of clasps.
+In this case there will be not less than $\frac{1}{4}$ in. from the uppermost clasp to the top of the Ribbon having the largest number of clasps.